-Here’s my recipe for Kerala style Fish curry using coconut and Kodampuli.
-You can substitute Kodampuli with raw mangoes too.
+Here’s my recipe for Kerala style Fish curry using coconut milk.
+The hallmark of the kerala fish curry is the tangy or sour taste which it gets from either Kodampuli (kokum) or from green (raw) mangoes.
 In my video I have used raw mangoes but you can use the same recipe for making Fish curry using Kodampuli.
-Kodampuli as I have explained in my glossary on this site, is a very special kind of tamarind that to the best of my knowledge is available only in Kerala in India.
-Fish curry using Kodampuli is just the best and my husband will eat it relishing it even if I serve this to him for every single meal!
+Kodampuli as I have explained in my glossary on this site, is a very special kind of fruit that to the best of my knowledge is available only in the west coast of India, mainly in Kerala.
+Fish curry using Kodampuli is just the best and my husband will relish it even if I serve this to him for every single meal!

 Watch the video :

 - 2 cups of fresh grated coconut or (frozen grated coconut that has been thawed)